tahczeban/bikesharing/README.md

                                   FIGURE 9: Pie Chart for Rides by Gender

-The pie chart in FIGURE: 9 clearly portrays predominantly male riders (1,530,272), followed by female riders (588,431) and, lastly unknown gender (225,521).
+The pie chart in FIGURE: 9 clearly portrays predominantly male riders (1,530,272), followed by female riders (588,431) and, lastly those of unknown gender (225,521).

 <img width="1440" alt="Usertype Usage" src="https://user-images.githubusercontent.com/90135381/152700152-ca07cc9b-80d8-4f44-b6ff-f65d884861e7.png">

                                    FIGURE 10: Bar Chart for Usertype Usage

+Figure 10, is an additional illustration of subscriber versus customer utilization.
+Out of the total number of ride-shares, 1,900,359 were bikesharing subscribers and 443,865 were customers.

 ______________
 ***SUMMARY***